 Perfect for students who find global independent studies to be too demanding, field research is another type of immersive learning experience for prospective study abroad students.
 Though it may not offer as much academic credit as class-based studies, the field experience will be worthwhile.

-Consider programs like Institute for Field Research that’ll get you down and dirty in archeological digs, or Ecoteer that will help you dive off the coast of Cambodia to research marine life.
+Consider programs like Institute for Field Research that’ll get you down and dirty in archeological digs, or Ecoteer that will help you dive off the coast of Malaysia to research marine life.
 Regardless of what you’re looking for, there’s likely a field research program for it.

 6. Intern for school credit